CarlSample/daml-net/README.md

-﻿# .Net bindings for DAML
+﻿# .Net bindings for DAMLv

 This repository hosts .Net bindings for the [DAML](https://www.daml.com) Ledger API and DAML-LF.